• Skip to primary navigation

 While it is still debatable whether you can microwave plastic Tupperware, let's summarize the tips to microwave it safely.

-- Choose Tupperware products BPA-free and Phthalate-free, and read the manufacturers' guidelines for safe reheating.
+• Choose Tupperware products that are BPA-free and Phthalate-free, and read the manufacturer's guidelines for safe reheating.

-- Don't microwave your plastic Tupperware at high temperatures (opt for medium heat) and for a long time (don't exceed 3 minutes at a time).
-It increases the risk of the migration of toxic substances into food.
+• Don't microwave your plastic Tupperware at high temperatures (opt for medium heat) and for a long time (don't exceed 3 minutes at a time).
+It increases the risk of toxic substances migrating into food.

-- Don't store and heat food in single-use containers, aka deli containers.
+• Don't store and heat food in single-use containers, also known as deli containers.
 Most of them aren't designed to withstand microwaving.
 Instead, they will deform and melt in contact with heat.

-- Avoid using plastic containers that are visibly damaged, stained, or with an unpleasant odor.
+• Avoid using plastic containers that are visibly damaged, stained, or have an unpleasant odor.
 Also, discard all the plastic Tupperware older than 2010.

 Can you microwave Tupperware with a lid on?